 Small retailers have many priorities to address as they seek to thrive in today’s hyper-competitive marketplace – especially as the bricks-and-mortar retail sector consolidates and online retailing continues its rapid growth.
-Some of the priorities that small retailers focus on typically include selecting the retail location; outfitting the store with fixtures and displays; and selecting products to offer, among others.
+Priorities typically include selecting the retail location; outfitting the store with fixtures and displays; and selecting products to offer.

 One of the less glamorous priorities — but one that is increasingly essential to your overall success — is the selection of your Point-of-Sale (POS) system.
 In a previous era, small retailers simply chose the POS system (or cash register) that their merchant bank would recommend, or in many cases, they didn’t have any choices at all.